Spacemance · direct from the author, Sera Voss

 Is this a standalone or do I need to commit to a series?

-The series arc (political stability between the factions) remains open for books 2 and 3, which follow different couples from the crew.
+The series arc (political stability between the factions) stays open for books 2 and 3, which follow different couples from the crew.
+You will not be left on a cliffhanger, though you will want to read on anyway.

 Can I get a refund if the book isn’t for me?